Zimbabwe finds more elephant carcasses, death toll at 22 - Zimbabwe Situation

 Zimbabwe is home to some 80,000 elephants, around a fifth of Africa’s total, conservationists estimate.
 Overall numbers have declined sharply in recent years, mostly due to a combination of poaching, illegal hunting and drought.

-Source: Zimbabwe finds more elephant carcasses, death toll at 22 – The Zimbabwean
+Source: Zimbabwe finds more elephant carcasses, death toll at 22 – CNBC Africa

 HARARE (Reuters) – Zimbabwe’s wildlife agency said on Wednesday it had discovered more elephant carcasses near a major game park, bringing the number of dead animals suspected to have been killed by a bacterial infection to 22, double the initial figure.